dedicated to eliminating racism, empowering women, and promoting peace, justice, freedom, and dignity for all.

 Our anchor program is Camp Hochelaga, located on the scenic shores of Lake Champlain in South Hero, 30 minutes from Burlington, VT.
-Camp Hochelaga is a summer safe haven to 600-800 girls from all over Vermont and the world, ages 6-17.
+Camp Hochelaga is a safe haven for 600-800 girls each summer from all over Vermont and the world, ages 6-17.
 Camp Hochelaga is an American Camp Association accredited camp and provides residential and day camp programs that offer opportunities to explore a wide range of activities intended to build character, self-esteem, self-confidence, and leadership.

 In addition to camp, we are proud to join our sister YWCA’s in organizing the annual Stand Against Racism and Week Without Violence campaigns, host a holistic women’s retreat weekend, promote young leaders in STEAM topics with our Leaders on the Lake and Leaders on the Rise programs, and attend and facilitate forums and events on race and gender discrimination.
-Learn how you can get involved with YWCA Vermont.
+Learn how you can get involved with YWCA Vermont today.